rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 ...
 {{< /highlight >}}

-> An alternative would be to use Webpacks’ preLoaders.
+An alternative would be to use Webpacks preLoaders.

 *webpack.config.js*